unguul/learn/pages/03.installation/01.environment/01.native/docs.md

 upstream	https://github.com/userfrosting/UserFrosting.git (push)
 ```

 This renames the `origin` remote to `upstream`.
-Let's also disable the `push` part of this remote (don't worry, you won't have push rights for the official repo anyway, but this will help us stay organized):
+Then disable the `push` part of this remote (don't worry, you won't have push rights for the official repo anyway, but this will help us stay organized):

 ```bash
 $ git remote set-url --push upstream no-pushing